 With partner Randy Gardner, Tai Babilonia was the 1979 World Champion and the gold medalist at the US Figure Skating Championships in 1976, 1977, 1978, 1979, and 1980.
 Randy and Tai competed in the 1976 and 1980 Olympics.
 They were medal favorites at the 1980 Winter Olympics but were forced to withdraw due to an injury to Gardner.

-Tai Babilonia was the first figure skater of African American descent to win US and World titles.
+Tai Babilonia was the 1st figure skater of African American descent to win US and World titles.
 Her mother was African American, and her father was part Filipino and part Native American (Hopi Indian).

 Track & Field

 Sheila Hudson (Korean-African American) dominated the triple jump in the US for years.
-She started competing at age 10, took a two-year hiatus from competition when her family moved to Korea, and returned to track and field in high school.
+She started competing at age 10, took a 2-year hiatus from competition when her family moved to Korea, and returned to track and field in high school.
 She represented the United States at the 1996 Olympics in Atlanta.
 Sheila was the only American to reach the finals in the first Olympic triple jump competition for women and finished 10th.

 Track & Field